bionlplab/radtext/docs/installation.md

 *  Linux
 *  Java

-## Clone the source code
+## Installing RadText

 RadText is actively developed on GitHub, where the code is [always available](https://github.com/yfpeng/radtext).

-You can clone the public repository
+You can clone the public repository:

 ```bash
 $ git clone https://github.com/yfpeng/radtext.git
 $ cd radtext
 ```

-Once you have a copy of the source code, you can prepare a virtual environment
+Once you have a copy of the source code, you can prepare a virtual environment using:

 ```bash
 $ conda create --name radtext python=3.6